 A Shared Vision

+From world-leading neuroscientists to clinicians in the field and everyday users, the consensus is clear: OCOsense™ provides objective, continuous measures where self-reports fall short.
 It empowers users with real-time feedback on mood, stress, and dietary behavior, complementing rather than replacing the expert advice that guides mental health and mindful eating [1].

-“These glasses potentially could be used in monitoring response to drug treatments… but they could also be used in the development of new treatments for depression”.
+“These glasses potentially could be used in monitoring response to drug treatments… but they could also be used in the development of new treatments for depression.”

 ▶ Watch the clip

-Final Word
+Final Words

 References